georgekjolly/BerkelyAIandML-PA-2/README.md

 Through the use of polynomial features, we identified the following features as being significant in predicting car prices:

-Odometer (Mileage)
+Odometer (Mileage),
-Vehicle Type
+Vehicle Type,
-Year of Manufacture
+Year of Manufacture,
-Manufacturer
+Manufacturer,
-Model
+Model,
-Drive Type
+Drive Type,
-Fuel Type
+Fuel Type,
-Transmission Type
+Transmission Type,
 Region

 These features are crucial in understanding the price variations in used cars and can guide pricing strategies for dealers.
 A more detailed feature analysis, including feature selection and interaction terms, could further optimize model performance.